bespinian/serverless-workshop/README.md

 ## Level 3 - Timin' it!

 To reach this level, we'll make sure our function terminates in an orderly fashion within the timeout limit it is configured with.
-This means, aborting IO operations or long running calculations when the function time runs out, or at least return to your program flow to handle the return values.
+This means, aborting IO operations or long-running calculations when the function time runs out, or at least return to your program flow to handle the return values.
-To do this, .
 The AWS Lambda frameworks allow us to poll how much time is still left in a function call, which simplifies this.

 Before you deploy the improved function to lambda, inspect the provided code.